justi/color-filters-for-woocommerce/readme.txt

 2. Add a new color
 3. Add a new product and assign a color

-= How to change color size or style the whole widget? =
+= How to change color size or customize the filters widget? =

-The main CSS classes are: rcorners (color), rcorners a (color link), color-link (color text link).
-You should use these CSS class names in your theme CSS or custom CSS plugin and use an !important declaration for CSS values.
-For more CSS classes, take a look at /color-filters/assets/css/color-filters.css file.
+1. The main CSS classes are: rcorners (color), rcorners a (color link), color-link (color text link).
+2. You should use these CSS class names in your theme CSS or custom CSS plugin and use an !important declaration for CSS values.

 = How to display filters? =